mmarcotullio/KernelOracle/README.md

 This builds test_seen.csv, test_unseen.csv, train.csv, and the split by workloads test CSVs in /data/traces.

 ## Setting Up Google Drive
-In order to train the models, the best way to train is by downloading the files `lstm_implementation_and_eval.ipynb` and `TCN_Training_&_Evaluation.ipynb` into your Google Drive account.
+The files `lstm_training_and_evaluation.ipynb` and `tcn_training_and_evaluation.ipynb` are the ones that are being used for model trainings for the LSTM and TCN respectively.
+They contain the code and commands that should be run in order to go through the data preprocessing, training, and evaluation.
+In order to train the models, the best way to train is by downloading the python notebook files into your Google Drive account.
+The main reason is that these notebooks are designed to run on Google Colab due to its ability to train with GPUs, and we used the fastest GPU, the A100.

-Additionally, due to potential constraints that Git LFS may have in terms of quota limits, I would download the csv files under `data/traces` (or the ones that you generated) and create a folder in Google Drive called `DATA` and load those csv files into the `DATA` folder.
+Additionally, due to potential constraints that Git LFS may have in terms of quota limits, I would download the csv files under `data/traces` (or the ones that you generated) and create a folder in Google Drive called `trace_data` and load those csv files into the `trace_data` folder.
+This path is very important because it will be used when you have to mount the drive while running the python notebooks.

+NOTE: Depending on your machine, the measurements for the inference latency and throughput might vary depending on the user because it is run on the cpu.
+However, it is anticipated that the trends between LSTM and TCN will likely stay consistent.